kishansaaai/OS-MINI-PROJECT/README.md

 ### SS3 — Bounded-Buffer Logging

 Container `gamma` was launched with `sudo ./engine start gamma ./rootfs-gamma /bin/echo hello`.
-The supervisor's producer thread read `hello` from the pipe, pushed it into `bounded_buffer_t`, and the consumer thread wrote it to `logs/gamma.log`.
-Running `./engine logs gamma` retrieved the stored output.
-An earlier attempt with a duplicate rootfs correctly failed with `ERROR: rootfs already in use by container 'alpha'`, confirming the rootfs collision check in `launch_container()`.
-The left pane shows `[supervisor] container gamma (pid 8160) exited → exited`.
+The supervisor's producer thread read `hello` from the pipe and pushed it into `bounded_buffer_t`; the consumer thread wrote it to `logs/gamma.log`.
+Running `./engine logs gamma` retrieved and printed `hello`, confirming the full producer→buffer→consumer→file pipeline.
+The left pane also shows an earlier duplicate-rootfs attempt correctly rejected with `ERROR: rootfs already in use by container 'alpha'`, and the gamma container's clean exit: `[supervisor] container gamma (pid 8166) exited → exited`.

 ![SS3 — Bounded-buffer log pipeline and engine logs output](screenshots/ss3.png)